ramaz-abdelgadir/Hackathon1-Insurance/README.md

 Hackathon Organisers / College Staff — for providing the opportunity, resources, and a structured environment to work on this challenge.

 Generative AI Tools (ChatGPT) — used to support ideation, code optimisation, documentation structuring, and design thinking, with all outputs carefully reviewed for accuracy and adapted to fit the project’s needs.

+## Conclusion
+This health insurance project demonstrated the full cycle of a data analytics workflow — from data cleaning and transformation through to exploration, analysis, and visual storytelling.
+By combining Python libraries (pandas, seaborn, matplotlib, plotly) with Power BI dashboards, the project delivered insights that are accessible to both technical and non-technical audiences.

+Key findings included:

+Smoker status is the single largest driver of higher charges, with smokers paying significantly more than non-smokers.

+BMI and age both show strong positive relationships with charges, particularly among smokers.

+Regional variation exists, with some regions (e.g., Southeast) incurring higher average costs.

+Beyond analysis, the project emphasised documentation, reproducibility, and storytelling.
+ETL pipelines were made transparent and reusable, dashboards were designed for interactivity and clarity, and business requirements were mapped directly to visualisations.

+The project also highlighted advanced dashboard features.

+Overall, this project shows how structured analysis and thoughtful communication can transform raw data into actionable insights, supporting decision-making in contexts such as insurance pricing and customer segmentation.